Public Tribes Tribe Servers

 Chief All Recommended: Desktop

-Wanderer All Reduced feature set
+Wanderer Wanderer All Reduced feature set

-Elders All Reduced feature set, Reduced UI
+Elders Elders All Reduced feature set, Reduced UI

-Servant All Recommended: Desktop
+Attendant Attendant All Recommended: Desktop

-Shaman All Recommended: Desktop
+Shaman Shaman All Recommended: Desktop

-Deed All Recommended: Desktop
+Covenant Covenant All Recommended: Desktop

-Colony All Recommended: Desktop
+Colony Colony All Recommended: Desktop

-Tribe Server Desktop
+Server Tribe-Server Desktop

 FAQ